-Every graduate student must have a faculty advisor (Major Professor) who is a member of the Plant Breeding and Plant Genetics faculty.
-The Major Professor advises the student about course work and supervises the student's research.
+Every graduate student must have a faculty advisor (major professor) who is on the Horticulture faculty.
+The major professor advises the student about course work and supervises the student's research if they are writing a master's thesis.
 The major professor must approve the student's coursework and research direction.
+A student may have more than one major professor, in which case at least one of the professors must be a member of the Horticulture faculty.

-A Master's Committee is composed of at least three current UW-Madison faculty members, including the major professor.
-The Master's Committee is empowered by the Program to advise the student regarding coursework and thesis content, and conduct the final master's oral examination.
-Prior to the end of the first year of graduate study the student, in consultation with their major professor, should select two members of the UW- Madison faculty to serve on their Master's Committee.
+A master's committee is composed of at least three current UW-Madison faculty members, including the major professor.
+The master's committee is empowered by the program to advise the student regarding coursework and thesis content, and conduct the final master's oral examination.
+Prior to the end of the first year of graduate study the student, in consultation with their major professor, should select two members of the UW-Madison faculty to serve on their master's committee.
 It is the student's responsibility to seek and obtain (verbal) approval from the faculty selected to serve on this committee.